0xjmp/pomelo-interview/README.md

 Jake Peterson

 ### What I learned making this
 - Modsecurity simply works, which is really cool.
-I was expecting to have to create my own ruleset.
+I was expecting to have to create my own ruleset
-   - Based on my research, it appears nginx is a safer choice over apache2 as the latter has a history of CVEs.
+   - Based on my research, it appears nginx is a safer choice over apache2 as the latter has a history of CVEs
-   - ModSecurity v3 (which is what runs on Nginx) was rewritten from scratch to be more secure and performant than the Apache version (ModSecurity v2).
+   - ModSecurity v3 (which is what runs on Nginx) was rewritten from scratch to be more secure and performant than the Apache version (ModSecurity v2)
    - In a production setting, paranoia would likely be set to a higher value than 1.
-I kept it at 1 for this demo on purpose to increase my chances of finding interesting bypasses.
+I kept it at 1 for this demo on purpose to increase my chances of finding interesting bypasses
    - I couldn't find any published CVEs specific to CRS 4.1.0.
-This is the latest version and was released with significant security improvements.
+This is the latest version and was released with significant security improvements
-   - Modsecurity detects SQL keywords so while I can use SQL comments I cannot put anything meaningful beyond the comment that would constitute an attack.
+   - Modsecurity detects SQL keywords so while I can use SQL comments I cannot put anything meaningful beyond the comment that would constitute an attack
 - I wanted to be fancy and make the go application compile its front-end to wasm.
-The project structure I initially created (following best practices) felt convoluted so I opted for a simpler setup.
+The project structure I initially created (following best practices) felt convoluted so I opted for a simpler setup
 - Not as much something I've learned, but reminded... building anything in Go is consistently a _good time_.
-It's really such an impressive language that nails simplicity at near-native runtime performance.
+It's really such an impressive language that nails simplicity at near-native runtime performance
-- This is the best take-home assessment I've been given.
-Bite-size, relevant to my work, and open-ended enough that I get to think for myself.
-I will definitely be using an interview question inspired by this one in the future :)